joolstorrentecalo/gitlab-foss/doc/administration/gitaly/praefect.md

 #### Reads distribution caching

-Praefect performance can be improved by additionally configuring the `session_pooled`
+Praefect performance can be improved by additionally configuring the `database_direct`
 settings:

 ```ruby